Hidden Markov Neural Networks: Abstract

 \section{Abstract}

-We define an evolving in time Bayesian neural network called a Hidden Markov neural network.
-The weights of a feed-forward neural network are modelled with the hidden states of a Hidden Markov model, whose observed process is given by the available data.
-A filtering algorithm is used to learn a variational approximation to the evolving in time posterior over the weights.
-Training is pursued through a sequential version of Bayes by Backprop \citep{blundell2015weight}, which is enriched with a stronger regularization technique called variational DropConnect.
-The experiments test variational DropConnect on MNIST and display the performance of Hidden Markov neural networks on time series.
+{We define an evolving in-time Bayesian neural network called a Hidden Markov Neural Network, which addresses the crucial challenge in time-series forecasting and continual learning: striking a balance between adapting to new data and appropriately forgetting outdated information.
+This is achieved by modelling the weights of a neural network as the hidden states of a Hidden Markov model, with the observed process defined by the available data.
+A filtering algorithm is employed to learn a variational approximation of the evolving-in-time posterior distribution over the weights.
+By leveraging a sequential variant of Bayes by Backprop, enriched with a stronger regularization technique called variational DropConnect, Hidden Markov Neural Networks achieve robust regularization and scalable inference.
+Experiments on MNIST, dynamic classification tasks, and next-frame forecasting in videos demonstrate that Hidden Markov Neural Networks provide strong predictive performance while enabling effective uncertainty quantification.}